kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

 ### Cluster creation workflow
  1. The controller will attach the `powervs.cluster.x-k8s.io/owner: <cluster-name>` and `powervs.cluster.x-k8s.io/cluster-uuid: UUID` tag to the created resources.
  2. If user tags are set in the spec, they will be attached to the resources.
+ In diagram resources represents all the cloud resources that will be created during cluster creation.For all the resources similar follow will be followed.
 ![add-tag-workflow.svg](../images/add-tag-workflow.svg)